 [Joy] is an iconic and beloved multi-genre artist.
 Her poetry, prose, and music have delighted, informed, and tantalized an international audience for over four decades.
 Her poetry displays a strong commitment to her social and political ideals as she fights tirelessly for Native American justice, ending violence against women, and a variety of important issues.
 Her masterful spiritual grace always shines through with compassion and forgiveness.
 Her poetry is a timeless gift to the world.

-In addition to serving as U.S. Poet Laureate, Harjo directs For Girls Becoming, an arts mentorship program for young Mvskoke women, and is a founding board member of the Native Arts and Cultures Foundation.
-She was the guest editor for Poem-a-Day in April 2020 and was appointed Bob Dylan Center Artist-in-Residence in 2022.
-Harjo lives in Tulsa, Oklahoma.
+In addition to having served as U.S. poet laureate, Harjo has directed For Girls Becoming, an arts mentorship program for young Mvskoke women, and is a founding board member of the Native Arts and Cultures Foundation.
+She was the Guest Editor for Poem-a-Day in April 2020 and was appointed Bob Dylan Center Artist-in-Residence in 2022.
+Harjo lives in Tulsa.